-Naju gained invaluable experience while she served as a Deputy Attorney General with the New Jersey Office of the Attorney General’s Division of Criminal Justice, in its Financial & Computer Crimes Unit.
-In her role as a trial attorney, Naju prosecuted and tried cases involving computer crimes, money laundering and financial fraud.
-Additionally, she worked on cutting-edge technology issues with several large companies and investigated cases involving cloud hacking and cyber fraud.
+Naju is co-chair of the firm’s Data Privacy, Protection and Litigation group.
+She previously served as a Deputy Attorney General with the New Jersey Office of the Attorney General’s Division of Criminal Justice, in its Financial and Computer Crimes Unit.
+In this role, Naju investigated, prosecuted and tried cases involving cybercrimes, money laundering and financial fraud.

 Following graduation from the Benjamin N. Cardozo School of Law, Naju clerked for the Honorable Joseph A. Paone, J.S.C., in Middlesex County, New Jersey.